JomsCode/darcula-netbeans-inspired-theme/README.md

 ## Why I Made This

-I wanted a theme that is really eye comforting like Darcula from Netbeans but I couldn't find an exact match in the VS Code marketplace—so I built one!
+I wanted a theme that is really eye comforting like Darcula from Netbeans but I couldn't find an exact match in the VS Code marketplace so I built on my own version inspired from Darcula NetBeans.

 ## How to Install